siomarapantarotto/flutter-id-card/README.md

 ## General info
-This repo is a lab for flutter/dart development.
+This repo works like a lab for flutter/dart development.
+The app implements a simple ID card for a contact.
+The whole thing is still under construction, which is why the code is incomplete and there is also very little information.

 ## Technologies